boringops-hq/boringops-articles/articles/2025-11-06-exciting_antipatterns.md

 header:
   teaser: /assets/images/metronome.png
 tags: [operations, anti-patterns, efficiency]
-excerpt: "In BoringOps, excitement is a symptom.
-It reveals an architecture held together by improvisation, adrenaline, and luck.
-Calm systems come from design, not drama."
+excerpt: "Excitement is not random.
+It emerges from predictable dysfunction.
+If your team is always busy but nothing ships, you're paying operational debt interest."
 layout: single
 ---